cp3402-students/project-2025-tr1-jcua-team3/deployment.md

 ### 2. Create a New Workflow YAML File

 Now, you’ll create a file in this new directory to define your deployment process.
-Steps:

-In the `.github/workflows/` directory, create a new YAML file.
+- In the `.github/workflows/` directory, create a new YAML file.
 You can name this file `deploy.yml` because it’s related to deployment.

 - Run the following command in your terminal: